yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/usage_guide.md

 # V3 Usage Guide

-This guide describes how to submit and monitor the production V3 Azure ML pipeline.
-Local step execution is not a production validation path.
+Current as of: 2026-08-02

+This guide is a concise entry point for day-to-day V3 use.
+For the complete command reference, see `SUBMISSION_GUIDE.md`.

 ## Prerequisites

-- Azure ML workspace access to subscription `93044a08-5661-4f1b-b424-5eafe066a9d1`.
+- Azure ML workspace access.
+- Subscription `93044a08-5661-4f1b-b424-5eafe066a9d1`.
-- Resource group `mvpv1` and workspace `mlops-accelerator`.
+- Resource group `mvpv1`.
+- Workspace `mlops-accelerator`.
-- Compute target `mlopsv2computecluster`.
+- Compute `mlopsv2computecluster`.
+- Runtime `/anaconda/envs/mlops_pipeline_v2/bin/python`.
-- A YAML config under `configs/` with Azure ML datastore input paths.
+- A classification, regression, or clustering config under `configs/` with Azure ML datastore input paths and an exact `dataset.content_sha256` for production submission.
-- The working tree should be clean or intentionally reviewed before production submission.

-## Choose a Config
+## Choose A Config

-Production configs live under `configs/`.
-Examples:

 | Task | Example config |
 |---|---|